confluentinc/cp-demo/docs/hybrid-cloud.rst

 .. figure:: images/cp-demo-overview-with-ccloud.svg
     :alt: image

-Run this part of the tutorial only after you have completed the cp-demo :ref:`initial bring-up <cp-demo-run>`, because the initial bring-up deploys the on-prem cluster.
-The steps in this section bring up the |ccloud| instance and interconnects it to your on-prem cluster.
+Before you begin this module, make sure the cp-demo ``start.sh`` script successfully completed with Confluent Platform already running :ref:`(see the on-prem module) <cp-demo-run>`.

 Cost to Run
 -----------